bisdn/bisdn.github.io/limitations_and_known_issues.md

 In all of these cases forcing the port on the switch to the desired speed works as expected.

 # Open issues

+## Ports default to no FEC even if the SFP module type inserted requires FEC

+Affected versions: 3.0 - current

+Currently ports will always default to no FEC regardless of the SFP module used.
+If the remote side follows the requirement, this can prevent the link from being established.
+In that case [configure the FEC mode manually](platform_configuration/forward_error_correction.md).

 ## No support for VXLAN and STP on bonded interfaces